-Please note that Abe’s Market was purchased by Direct Eats.
-We will update with a review of the new shopping platform soon!
+Please note that Abe’s Market was purchased by Direct Eats in 2015.
+We have updated this review to reflect the change.

-Last year was the first time that Abe’s Market came onto my radar.
+Last year was the first time that Direct Eats came onto my radar.
 Not only is it an online store that I’ve purchased from a few times, it’s also one of the sites I use to research the latest and greatest products for my work here on Go Dairy Free and with Allergic Living magazine.

-Though it’s a great place to find select dairy-free food items (best for natural and organic snacks, mixes, and other convenience goodies), Abe’s Market is also a gem for discovering all types of neat natural items – food, household items, beauty, gifts, even yoga products!
+Though it’s a great place to find select dairy-free food items (best for natural and organic snacks, mixes, and other convenience goodies), Direct Eats is also a gem for discovering all types of neat natural items – food, household items, beauty, gifts, even yoga products!

 - Comparatively good prices on many health, beauty and wellness items.

-- They provide detailed product information, including product “qualities” (yes, one is dairy-free!), nutrition and ingredient information for the food.
+- They provide detailed product information, including descriptions, ingredients, and nutrition facts.

 - Many unique food items that might be hard to find elsewhere, plus an eclectic mix of snack foods.

-- Ever-changing good sales that are easy to take advantage of with the low-to-no shipping expense.
+- Ever-changing good sales that are easy to take advantage of with the free shipping.

 - Both single item and bulk purchasing options are available for many products.